minh22112004-coder/pack-a-mal/README.md

-# PackAMal: dynamic analysis opensource package
+# PackAMal: a dynamic malware analysis framwork for open-source packages

-## OverView
+## Overview
 This is comprehensive source code and deploy in production for project packamal.
 This project include 2 main components:

 ### 1. Dynamic Analysis Module